Scholarship Account Giveaway

 The UA College Savings Plan is giving away one $25,000 Scholarship Account.
 The Account can be used to pay for qualified higher education expenses at any eligible school in the country.

-Anyone who makes a contribution to the UA College Savings Plan through the 2018 Permanent Fund Dividend application process will be automatically entered.
+Anyone who answers "Yes" to the UA College Savings Plan question on the 2019 Permanent Fund Dividend application will be automatically entered.
 We will make one entry for each contribution made through the PFD application process.
 If you have family members who contribute through the PFD process, they will also be entered.
-Employees of the University of Alaska providing direct support to the Education Trust of Alaska, employees of T. Rowe Price Associates, Inc. ("T. Rowe Price"), its affiliates, and advertising and promotional agencies and their immediate family members and members of their households, and all prior winners of the $25,000 or $2,500 Scholarship Account Giveaways, are NOT ELIGIBLE to participate.
+Employees of the University of Alaska providing direct support to the Education Trust of Alaska, employees of T. Rowe Price Associates, Inc. ("T. Rowe Price") and its affiliates, employees of advertising and promotional agencies that support the University of Alaska College Savings Plan, the immediate family members and members of the households of all previously mentioned individuals, and all prior winners of the $25,000 or $2,500 Scholarship Account Giveaways, are NOT ELIGIBLE to participate.

-Anyone who contributes half of their 2018 PFD before August 31, 2018 will be entered into the contest.
-If you do not elect to contribute half of your PFD on the 2018 PFD Application, you can change your election online by logging into myPFDinfo or fill out and submit the UA College Savings Plan Add form before August 31, 2018, to update your PFD application.
+Anyone who answers "Yes" to the UA College Savings Plan question on the 2019 PFD application qualifies.
+If you do not elect to contribute half of your PFD on the 2019 PFD Application, you can change your election online by logging into myPFDinfo or fill out and submit the UA College Savings Plan Add form before August 31, 2019, to update your PFD application.

 We will announce the winner to the public after they have been notified and their eligibility confirmed.